Waterwood-network/whitepaper/docs/waterwood-smart-contracts.md

     require(amount <= _failsafeMaxAmount, "You can only lock-in up to 100 WATER during failsafe.");
 }
 ```
-During our fail-safe mode (Based on [Ethereum Fail-Safe Security Best Practice](https://solidity.readthedocs.io/en/v0.6.9/security-considerations.html#include-a-fail-safe-mode)) we don't want addresses to lock-in more than `_failsafeMaxAmount` which is 100 WATER (10^18) at launch.
+During our fail-safe mode (Based on [Fail-Safe Security Best Practice](https://solidity.readthedocs.io/en/v0.6.9/security-considerations.html#include-a-fail-safe-mode)) we don't want addresses to lock-in more than `_failsafeMaxAmount` which is 100 WATER (10^18) at launch.
 This allows us to pull smart contract for 3 weeks in case of an issue.

 ```Solidity
 AddressLock storage senderAddressLock = addressLocks[_msgSender()]; // Shortcut accessor